rohban-lab/Shaeiri_submitted_2020/README.md

 This repository contains pre-trained models and codes to reproduce the main experiments of our paper:

-**Towards Deep Learning Models Resistant to Large Perturbations**
-*Amirreza Shaeiri, Rozhin Nobahari, Mohammad Hossein Rohban*
+**Towards Deep Learning Models Resistant to Large Perturbations** *Amirreza Shaeiri, Rozhin Nobahari and Mohammad Hossein Rohban* https://arxiv.org/abs/2003.13370
-https://arxiv.org/abs/2003.13370

-While “adversarial training” fails to train a deep neural network given a large, but reasonable, perturbation magnitude, in this paper, we propose a simple yet effective initialization of the network weights that makes learning on higher levels of noise possible.
+While “adversarial training” fails to train a deep neural network given a large, but reasonable, perturbation magnitude.
+In this paper, we propose a simple yet effective initialization of the network weights that makes learning on higher levels of noise possible.
 We evaluate this idea rigorously on MNIST (ε up to ≈ 0.40) and CIFAR10 (ε up to ≈ 32/255) datasets assuming the l∞ attack model.
+Also, we have interesting theoretical results about the optimal robust classifier.

 ## Benchmarks

 1. Below is a list of two models on CIFAR10 (rows) and their computed accuracies under PGD200 attack.

 |                 | Natural |  8/255  |  16/255 |  32/255 |